sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2 id="4.3"><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/pencil2.png?raw=true">4.3 Availability</h2>
 One of the advantages of the a managed service is the Availability resources you have.
 WideWorld Importers is very focused on ensuring Business Continuity, and they believe the Microsoft Azure platform can assist with this process.
-They have reviewed the resources on <a href="https://docs.microsoft.com/en-us/azure/sql-database/sql-database-business-continuity">databases and Business Continuity at this reference</a>, and are interested in the "Avaialability Zone" concepts.
+They have reviewed the resources on <a href="https://docs.microsoft.com/en-us/azure/sql-database/sql-database-business-continuity">databases and Business Continuity at this reference</a>, and are interested in the "Availability Zone" concepts.

 <p></p>